tinacms/tinacms-site/content/docs/nextjs/adding-backends.md

 ## Installation

-For the time being, you will want to use the `next` channel of `@tinacms/api-git` in order to run it as a standalone application.
+For the time being, you will want to use the `canary` channel of `@tinacms/api-git` in order to run it as a standalone application.
 Run the following installation command:

 ```
-npm install concurrently @tinacms/api-git@next @tinacms/git-client
+npm install concurrently @tinacms/api-git@canary @tinacms/git-client
 ```

 ## Running the Server-Side API